-Feel free to call or e-mail us with any questions or queries you may have as long as you live in the home.
+Feel free to call or e-mail us with any questions or queries you may have

 When the sale of a home is conditional on the results of a home inspection, we recommend that you allow at least three to five days to arrange for a home inspection.
 Time requirements will vary depending on season.